solidjs/solid/README.md

 };
 ```

-You can also deep set:
+You can also deep set along a path:

 ```js
 const [state, setState] = createState({